August 19th, 2021 / 0 Comments

 Sleep often changes over summer vacation with kids staying up late and sleeping in.
 To get kids on a sleep schedule for the school year, it’s important to start moving bedtime earlier and making sure kids are waking up at a reasonable time to re-enter school well rested.
-This year may be a particular challenge as our children have had a year and a half of looser schedules due to the COVID pandemic.
-Returning to school can increase excitement and anxiety in some children and after year and a half of isolation, the challenges will be amplified.

 Recent science has emphasized that the timing of sleep — and not just how long we sleep — is essential for health.
 Young children have a deep biological preference to go to bed early and wake early and teenagers have a deep biological preference to go to bed late and wake late.